Case Study

 When asked what they like best about ECPC, both doctors mentioned diversity and important ties to the community.

-“We have the private practice aspect while still being community hospital-based, which means we don’t feel like we’re being siloed off in our lab doing our own thing.
-We have a broad array of subspecialty expertise, enabling us to provide quality diagnostic services to our patients.
-We also work with various physicians’ office labs, and by having those relationships with individual physicians and hospital clinicians, we’re able to tie everything together,” stated Rinehart.
+"We have the private practice aspect while still being community hospital-based, which means we don't feel like we're being siloed off in our lab doing our own thing.
+We offer a broad array of subspecialty expertise, enabling us to provide quality diagnostic services to our patients.
+We also work with various physicians' office labs, and by having those relationships with individual physicians and hospital clinicians, we're able to tie everything together," stated Rinehart.

-“That was a big push for why we wanted LigoLab.
-Having a modern in-house laboratory information system allows us to respond very quickly to the needs of our clinical colleagues, and thus the patients we serve,” he said.
-“It also gives the practice an advantage when the hospitals’ LIS systems are sunsetting or being replaced due to a lack of future support.”
+"That was a big push for why we wanted LigoLab.
+Having a modern in-house laboratory information system allows us to respond very quickly to the needs of our clinical colleagues and, in turn, the patients we serve.
+It also gives the practice an advantage when the hospitals' LIS systems are sunsetting or being replaced due to a lack of future support," he said.

 Discover More: What To Do When Your Laboratory Information System Is Sunsetting